rust-lang/reference/src/conditional-compilation.md

 When a crate-level `cfg` has a false predicate, the behavior is slightly different: any crate attributes preceding the `cfg` are kept, and any crate attributes following the `cfg` are removed.
 This allows `#![no_std]` and `#![no_core]` crates to avoid linking `std`/`core` even if a `#![cfg(...)]` has removed the entire crate.

-r[cfg.attr.restriction]
-The `cfg` attribute is allowed anywhere attributes are allowed.

 r[cfg.cfg_attr]
 ### The `cfg_attr` attribute